 About the wine:

-Grenat is a bit like the Catalan vintage—a wine aged for a few months in various barrels or casks but topped up to prevent any oxidation from setting in.
-The appeal lies in its fresh, juicy fruit, but over time, a very gentle and slow oxidation takes place in the bottle, adding more complexity.
-This 2022 vintage is well on its way: the dark color is adorned with brick-red hues, the black fruit becomes more jam-like, almost like kirsch, the tannins are rounding out, and the spicy oak adds complexity.
-A promising start on its journey.
+Grenat is somewhat of a Catalan vintage wine, aged for a few months in various barrels or casks but topped up to prevent any oxidation from setting in.
+Its appeal lies in its juicy fruitiness, but over time, a very gentle and slow oxidation takes place in the bottle, adding more complexity.
+This 2022 vintage is well on its way: the dark color is adorned with brick-red highlights, the black fruit becomes more jam-like, almost like kirsch, the tannins soften, and the spicy oak adds complexity.
+A promising start.

 About the estate: